Cycle rickshaw: Philippines

-In the Philippines, it is called a pedicab, traysikad, trisikad—or simply sikad or padyak, from the Philippine word meaning to tramp or stamp one's feet.
-It is made by mounting a sidecar to a regular bicycle.
-They are used mainly to ferry passengers short distances along smaller, more residential streets, often to or from jeepneys or other public utility vehicles.
-They are also used for transporting cargo too heavy to carry by hand and over a distance too short or roads too congested for motor transport, such as a live pig.
-During rainy seasons, they are useful as a way to avoid walking through flood waters.
-Along with the jeepney, the motorcycle-powered tricycle, and the engine-powered kuliglig, the open-air pedicab provides shade when needed.
+In the Philippines, it is called a pedicab, traysikad, trisikad—or simply sikad or padyák, from the Philippine word meaning to tramp or stamp one's feet.
+Made by mounting a sidecar to a regular bicycle, these are used mainly to ferry passengers short distances along smaller, more residential streets, often to or from jeepneys and other public utility vehicles.
+These are also used for transporting heavy cargo such as livestock over a relatively short distance, or roads too congested for conventional motor transport.
+During the rainy season, these are useful to avoid walking in shallow floodwaters and mud.
+Along with the jeepney, the motorcycle-powered tricycle, and the engine-powered kuliglíg, the open-air pedicab provides shaded transport.